syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 A complete working example for copying Excel worksheets in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Copy%20Worksheet).

-You can specify copy options while copying a worksheet, which helps to achieve customized copying by ignore the certain formatting.
-For more information about copy options, please refer **ExcelWorksheetCopyFlags** .
+Specific copy options can be choosen while copying a worksheet, which helps to achieve customized copying by ignoring certain formatting.
+For more information about copy options, please refer [ExcelWorksheetCopyFlags](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.ExcelWorksheetCopyFlags.html).

 ### Moving a Worksheet

-XlsIO allows moving worksheets from one position to another by using the **Move** method.
+XlsIO allows moving worksheets from one position to another by using the [Move](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_Move_System_Int32_) method.
 The following code example illustrates how a worksheet is moved.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;
-  application.DefaultVersion = ExcelVersion.Excel2013;
+  application.DefaultVersion = ExcelVersion.Xlsx;
   IWorkbook workbook = application.Workbooks.Create(3);
   IWorksheet sheet = workbook.Worksheets[0];